Ferré Gola: 2004–2005: Les Marquis de Maison Mère and Quartier Latin International

-In 2004, Wenge Musica Maison Mère toured Europe, but disputes materialized during their stay in the UK.
-Following these occurrences, Gola co-founded Les Marquis de Maison Mère with Bill Clinton Kalonji and JDT Mulopwe.
-The band released their debut 18-track double album, Miracles, which included Ferré Gola's internationally acclaimed hits "100 Kilos", "Amour Intérêt", and "Papitcho Nyanx".
-Miracles received widespread acclaim and further catapulted Gola into the spotlight.
+In 2004, WMMM toured Europe, but disputes materialized during their stay in the UK.
+Following these occurrences, Ferré Gola co-founded Les Marquis de Maison Mère with Bill Clinton Kalonji and JDT Mulopwe.
+The band released their debut, 18-track double album, Miracles, which included Ferré Gola's hits "100 Kilos", "Amour Intérêt", and "Papitcho Nyanx".
+Miracles received widespread acclaim and further catapulted Ferré Gola into the spotlight.

+However, upon their return to Kinshasa from Paris in early 2005, Ferré Gola and Bill Clinton had unresolved conflicts.
+In Paris, Ferré Gola found himself largely sidelined by JDT Mulopwe, who was preoccupied with fulfilling his commitments to Les Marquis de Maison Mère.
+Meanwhile, Bill Clinton had already started rehearsing with his newly formed band, Samurai, at Le Record nightclub in Lingwala, having invested in new musical equipment.
+The rift between Ferré Gola and Bill Clinton deepened after an unsuccessful meeting, and a public fallout ensued when attempts to mend their differences failed.
+With no contract and lacking instruments, Ferré Gola was left in a tough spot.
+However, he received support from fans, who provided him with musical gear, which he intended to bring back to Kinshasa for his own band, Les Marquis des Bons Garçons, which would later become known as Jet Set.
+Despite this new direction, Ferré Gola declined Joël Photo Mbetenge's proposal to return to Wenge Musica Maison Mère and remained committed to his own band.

-In 2005, he joined Koffi Olomidé's Quartier Latin International as a singer and composer and contributed significantly to Olomide's maxi-single Boma Nga N'Elengi and solo studio album Danger de mort, notably on tracks such as "Sisi Silvie" and "Insecticide."
+He later joined Koffi Olomidé's Quartier Latin International as a singer and composer and contributed significantly to Olomide's maxi-single "Boma Nga N'Elengi" and solo studio album Danger de mort, notably on tracks such as "Sisi Silvie" and "Insecticide".

 Solo career

 2006–2012: Sens Interdit, Qui est derrière toi?, Zénith de Paris, and Avant-goût

-In 2006, Gola released his debut solo studio album, Sens Interdit.
-Consisting of 12 tracks, Sens Interdit was produced under DRTV Production, with Gola as a producer alongside Norbert Dabira.
-The album was recorded at Studio Recorder and featured backing vocalists Bivarai, Cele Zino, and Mirage Supersonic, as well as instrumentalists Michel Bass, Lumana Masewu on bass, and Japonais Maladi on lead guitar.
-Shortly after its debut, he secured a sponsorship deal with the DRC's Bralima Primus beer brand.
-Sens Interdit's success helped expand Gola's fanbase across Africa, leading to performances in France, Belgium, and various Schengen Area states alongside his collective, Jet Set, in January 2008.
-After his return to Kinshasa, he released Lubukulukumu, a 2-track compact disc which contains the ndombolo-infused theme song "Lubukulukumu" for Primus and a remixed version of "Vita Imana" to promote Jet Set.
-In March 2008, he performed at the Elysée Montmartre in Paris.
-In August 2008, he hosted a sold-out concert in Cabinda Province, Angola, and made a guest appearance on Nsimba Lufwankenda's studio album Contre Mur later that year.
+In 2006, Ferré Gola released his debut solo studio album, Sens Interdit, under the name "Ferré-Gola Chair De Poule".
+Consisting of 12 tracks, Sens Interdit was produced under DRTV Production, with Ferré Gola as a producer alongside Norbert Dabira.
+The album was recorded at Studio Recorder and featured backing vocalists Bivarai, Cele Zino, and Mirage Supersonic, as well as Michel Bass and Lumana Masewu on bass and Japonais Maladi on lead guitar.
+Ferré Gola subsequently secured a sponsorship deal with the DRC's Bralima Primus beer brand.
+Sens Interdit's success helped expand Ferré Gola's fanbase across Africa, leading to performances in France, Belgium, and various Schengen Area states alongside Jet Set in January 2008.
+After his return to Kinshasa, he released a two-track compact disc containing the ndombolo-infused theme song "Lubukulukumu" for Primus and a remixed version of "Vita Imana" to promote Jet Set.
+In March 2008, he performed at the Élysée Montmartre in Paris.
+In August 2008, he hosted a sold-out concert in Cabinda Province, Angola, and he made a guest appearance on Nsimba Lufwankenda's studio album Contre Mur later that year.